coinbase/coinbase-wallet-sdk/README.md

 ## Coinbase Wallet SDK lets developers connect their dapps to Coinbase Wallet in the following ways:

 1. [Coinbase smart wallet](https://keys.coinbase.com/onboarding) (v4 only)

+   - Near instant onboarding
+   - Spend with Coinbase balance
+   - Batch transactions
    - EIP-4337 account abstraction using passkeys
      - No passwords or PIN
      - No seed phrase management
      - No EOA wallet app
-     - Onboard in seconds
-   - Spend with Coinbase balance
    - Desktop and mobile compatible

 1. Coinbase Wallet mobile for [Android](https://play.google.com/store/apps/details?id=org.toshi&referrer=utm_source%3DWallet_LP) and [iOS](https://apps.apple.com/app/apple-store/id1278383455?pt=118788940&ct=Wallet_LP&mt=8)
    - Desktop: Users can connect to your dapp by scanning a QR code
    - Mobile: Users can connect to your mobile dapp through a deeplink to the dapp browser